 Rhinoplasty is one of the most exacting plastic surgery procedures.
 No wonder when the results end up right in the middle of your face and millimeters make big differences.
 There are two techniques a surgeon can use to perform your rhinoplasty; open vs closed technique.
-Given the demanding nature of rhinoplasty with a premium on precision, Gilbert Lee, M.D., FACS and Brian Reagan, M.D., FACS of Changes Plastic Surgery & Spa both strongly prefer the open rhinoplasty technique.
+Given the demanding nature of rhinoplasty with a premium on precision, Gilbert Lee, M.D., FACS of Changes Plastic Surgery & Spa strongly prefers the open rhinoplasty technique.

-“Artistry with Precision” defines the surgical skill provided by Dr. Lee and Dr. Reagan at Changes Plastic Surgery & Spa.
-Dr. Reagan is a published author on the topic (Dallas Rhinoplasty, Nasal Surgery by the Masters, 1st Edition) and routinely lectures about the procedure.
+“Artistry with Precision” defines the surgical skill provided by Dr. Lee Changes Plastic Surgery & Spa.
 Dr. Lee has performed hundreds of rhinoplasty procedures and his results can be viewed in our on-line Gallery.
 For more information, contact Changes Plastic Surgery & Spa, send us a consultation request.